iBEAT-V2/iBEAT-V2.0-Docker/README.md

 Yes, in the current version, we do need GPU support to run the pipeline.
 Because the segmentation methods in the pipeline are mainly deep learning-based, which needs GPU for efficiency.
 However, in our later release, we will also release the pipeline that only needs a CPU for computation.
 ### Is the pipeline robust to the imaging parameters?
 Yes.
 We have successfully processed 16,000+ infant brain images with various protocols and scanners from 100+ instutions.
 Please see https://ibeat.wildapricot.org/Feedbacks.
-### Are there any differences with iBEAT V2.0 Cloud (http://www.ibeat.cloud)?
+### Are there any differences between iBEAT V2.0 Docker and iBEAT V2.0 Cloud (http://www.ibeat.cloud)?
 Yes.
 The iBEAT V2.0 Cloud (http://www.ibeat.cloud) is updated with our latest developments while the Docker could be slightly delayed.
 For the optimal performance, iBEAT V2.0 Cloud is highly recommended.

 # How to Cite?
-Please cite the following papers if you use the results provided by iBEAT pipeline:
+Please cite the following papers if you use the results provided by the iBEAT V2.0 pipeline:
 * L. Wang, G. Li, F. Shi, X. Cao, C. Lian, D. Nie, et al., "Volume-based analysis of 6-month-old infant brain MRI for autism biomarker identification and early diagnosis," in International Conference on Medical Image Computing and Computer-Assisted Intervention, 2018, pp. 411-419
 * G. Li, J. Nie, L. Wang, F. Shi, J. H. Gilmore, W. Lin, et al., "Measuring the dynamic longitudinal cortex development in infants by reconstruction of temporally consistent cortical surfaces," Neuroimage, vol. 90, pp. 266-279, 2014.
 * G. Li, L. Wang, P.-T. Yap, F. Wang, Z. Wu, Y. Meng, et al., "Computational neuroanatomy of baby brains: A review," NeuroImage, vol. 185, pp. 906-925, 2018.
 * G. Li, L. Wang, F. Shi, J. Gilmore, W. Lin, D. Shen, "Construction of 4D high-definition cortical surface atlases of infants: Methods and applications," Medical Image Analysis, 25: 22-36, 2015.

 # Contacts
-The iBEAT V2.0 software is developed lead by the University of North Carolina at Chapel Hill:
+The iBEAT V2.0 software is developed by the University of North Carolina at Chapel Hill:
 * Volume-based analysis was designed in the Developing Brain Computing Lab, led by Dr. Li Wang (li_wang@med.unc.edu)
-* Surface-based analysis was designed in the Baby Brain Mapping Lab, led by Dr. Gang Li (gang_li@med.unc.edu).
+* Surface-based analysis was designed in the Brain Research through Analysis and Informatics of Neuroimaging Lab, led by Dr. Gang Li (gang_li@med.unc.edu).

 For questions/bugs/feedback, please contact: